 Doctors and researchers at Seattle Children’s and our partner institutions are working hard to understand what causes Diamond-Blackfan anemia (DBA).
 Scientific studies are ongoing, and Seattle Children’s is committed to bringing new treatment options to patients.

-Dr. Akiko Shimamura is the director of the Bone Marrow Failure Program at Seattle Children's.
-Her research at the Fred Hutchinson Cancer Research Center investigates the ribosomal genes mutated in DBA.
+Dr. Akiko Shimamura is the director of the Bone Marrow Failure Program at Seattle Children’s.
+Her research at Fred Hutch investigates the ribosomal genes mutated in DBA.
 She is studying how ribosomal abnormalities lead to marrow failure and cancer predisposition.

 Dr. Janis Abkowitz is an expert on red blood cell production.
-Her laboratory at the University of Washington studies how the body makes and balances blood cells may contribute to DBA.
+Her lab at the University of Washington studies how the body makes and balances blood cells, and how this may contribute to DBA.

-Dr. Lauri Burroughs is the director of the Non-Malignant Transplant Program at the Fred Hutchinson Cancer Research Center and Seattle Children's Hospital.
+Dr. Lauri Burroughs is the director of the Non-Malignant Transplant Program at Fred Hutch and Seattle Children’s Hospital.
 She is an expert in the field of hematopoietic cell transplantation for children with marrow failure disorders, including DBA.
 She has established a new bone marrow transplant approach for DBA to reduce complications and toxic side effects.